IPhone 7: Failure to connect to cellular service

 Some iPhone 7 devices with the model numbers A1660, A1779 and A1780 suffer from a problem where they show a "No service" message even when cellular reception is available.
 Apple will repair those devices for free within four years of the first retail sale of the unit.

-Loop Disease
+Loop disease

 Some iPhone 7 devices suffer from a problem that affects audio in the device.
 Users reported a grayed-out speaker button during calls, grayed-out voice memo icon, and occasional freezing of the device.
 A few users also complained that lightning EarPods failed to work with the device and that the Wi-Fi button would be grayed out after restarting the iPhone.
 On May 4, 2018, Apple acknowledged the issue through an internal memo.
 If an affected iPhone 7 was no longer covered by warranty, Apple said its service providers could request an exception for this particular issue.
 The exemptions abruptly ended in July 2018 when Apple deleted the internal document.
 Many customers have complained Apple has charged customers around $350 to fix the issue.
 Many customers complain the issue first appeared after a software update.

+In February 2025, Apple settled in a class action law suit in the amount of $35 million.
+Affected users in the settlement received varying payments depending on the particulars of their situation.
+Users who paid for repairs to their phones received the highest amounts.